 Focus Pages – SEO Content

-All these factors will have a huge impact in quality and targeted traffic over time.
+All these factors have a huge impact when it comes to helping you bring high-quality, targeted traffic to your Focus Pages over time.

 Focus Pages – Words/Page

-You don’t necessarily have to get 1,500 words on this page for it to rank in TOP 10 on Google.
+!Note that you don’t necessarily have to get 1,500 words on every page for it to rank in TOP 10 on Google.
 However, getting this task completed ensures that your chances of ranking will be very high.

-Get an average time on page of minimum 2 minutes for every focus page.
+- Reader’s experience.
+Get an average time on page of minimum of 2 minutes for every focus page.
 You can do this by editing the content and making it more appealing to visitors.

 Focus Pages – Platform SEO

-This section verifies if the overall SEO is correct in SEO Automation and SEO Snippet.
-It’s important to have good robots file rules and you don’t block the focus page from Google indexing.
+- if the overall SEO is set up correctly in SEO Automation and SEO Snippet.
+It’s important to have Robots.txt file rules and ensure you don’t block Google from indexing your Focus Pages.

-- If you customized the SEO Snippet for this focus page
+- If you customized the SEO Snippet for your Focus Page;

-- The SEO Automation is active and the Post Type is included in SEO Automation
+- If the SEO Automation is active and if the Post Type which your Focus Page corresponds to is included in SEO Automation;

-- The SEO Patterns are active in SEO Automation
+- If SEO Patterns are active in SEO Automation;

 Focus Pages – Snippet